nico-verna/cwtd-photo-gallery/README.md

 Two arrow buttons (3.0)
 Another return button (3.0)
 Slide regarding the club president (3.0)
+Slide regarding the club vice president (4.0)
 Doomsday button (2.0)
 6 pictures of club activity

 Version 2.0 created the expansion into the top secret area, with more to come soon.
 Version 3.0 created the expansion into the Get to know us area, which displays the club president and a few questions about him.
 More club officers to debut soon!
+Version 4.0 remodeled the slides in the "Get to know us" area and added a section for the vice president.